Yashovermalik/Hingbot/README.md

 5. Follow the URL provided in the output

-Kenshi is now ready to chat!
+Hingbot is now ready to chat!